hangvane/academia-hexo-netlify-cms-vercel/README.md

 - Provides common pages of academic homepage

+- Unified style of Netlify-CMS review pane with Academia theme

 - LaTeX formula support added, can be disabled in `themes/Academia/_config.yml`

 - Statistic support added, can be disabled in `themes/Academia/_config.yml`